🌙

 Importantly, Bit gold underwent substantial improvements, which Szabo summarized in the same month Satoshi reportedly sent his final emails.
 To clarify, Bit gold had a settlement layer, while a built-in layer 2 for retail payments used Chaumian ecash.
 Instead, Bitcoin relies on external layer 2 networks like Lightning for smaller transactions, which ultimately is similar to Bit gold.

+A significant difference between the designs is Bit gold aimed for privacy, whereas Bitcoin prioritizes other components.
 Daniel Nagy, a cryptographer and commenter on Szabo's blog, proposed a digital cash design in 2007 that prioritized usability over privacy.
-Amazingly, Szabo seemed to recognize in an August 2007 blog post that Nagy's privacy model could be highly successful, as opposed to a more private design:
+Amazingly, Szabo recognized in an August 2007 blog post that Nagy's privacy model could be highly successful, as opposed to a more private design:

 "Thus, the main advantage of Nagy's scheme, which may or may not make up for its reduced privacy features, comes from the ability to use it without having to install any extra software at all...
 If this is an important use-case, then Nagian cash may succeed where Chaumian cash failed."